-Covered Drug or Service Payment Obligation Waived Preventive items or services as follows: Items or services with an "A" or "B" rating in the current recommendations of the United States Preventive Services Task Force (USPSTF); and Immunizations as recommended by the Advisory Committee on Immunization Practices of the Centers for Disease Control and Prevention.
-Deductible Copayment Tier 1 drugs.
-Deductible Two smoking cessation attempts per calendar year, up to a 90-days' supply of covered drugs for each attempt, or a 180-days' supply total per calendar year.
-Deductible Copayment
+Covered Drug or Service Payment Obligation Waived Generic contraceptive drugs and generic contraceptive drug delivery devices (e.g., birth control patches).
+Copayment Payment obligations are also waived if you purchase brand name contraceptive drugs or brand name drug delivery devices when an FDA-approved generic equivalent is not available.
+Payment obligations are not waived if you purchase brand name contraceptive drugs or brand name contraceptive drug delivery devices when an FDA-approved generic equivalent is available.
+Preventive items or services as follows: Copayment ■ Items or services with an "A" or "B" rating in the current recommendations of the United States Preventive Services Task Force (USPSTF); and Immunizations as recommended by the Advisory Committee on Immunization Practices of the Centers for Disease Control and Prevention.
+Two smoking cessation attempts per calendar year, up to a 90-days' supply of covered drugs for each attempt, or a 180-days' supply total per calendar year.
+Copayment

-A complete list of recommendations and guidelines related to preventive services can be found at www.healthcare.gov.
+^{}A complete list of recommendations and guidelines related to preventive services can be found at www.healthcare.gov.
 Recommended preventive items and services are subject to change and are subject to medical management.